MahmoodAyman/PS-Notes/STLs/Deque.md

 I call it JOKER  of STLs it can do most of things other containers do

 - you have random access
-- you can push back or push front into it
+- you can push back and push front into it
 - you can pop back and pop front from it

 ```cpp